 These links provide information and resources about California’s local governments.
-They can be useful to grand juries when investigating local government operations, but may also be of interest to anyone wanting to learn more about counties, cities, districts and other local government entities and the laws and regulations governing them.
+They can be useful to civil grand juries when investigating local government operations, but may also be of interest to anyone wanting to learn more about counties, cities, districts and other local government entities and the laws and regulations governing them.
 Go to our Other Useful Links page to access California law and regulations, and to find links to various state government sites, the sites of organizations that support good government, and local libraries and law libraries.

 County and City Ordinances and Charters

 Counties and cities can adopt local laws, called “ordinances,” to regulate certain activities of its residents (such as business licensing and parking regulation) or the internal operations of the entity itself.
 In addition, about a quarter of California’s counties and cities have a voter-adopted charter, which allows the entity to deviate from the state’s “general law” with regard to its elections procedures, board member salaries, prevailing wages, and other internal matters.

 There are thousands of special districts within California, providing a variety of services — from airports to waste management — to their communities.
 They are a frequent subject of grand jury reports.

 California Special Districts Associations’s Mapping Project, which shows the independent special districts located in each county